ts-engine/ts-engine/packages/_docs/content/docs/01-building-your-code.md

 tse build src/index.ts src/test-utils/test-harness.ts
 ```

+## Options

+`--minify`

+Minify JavaScript output files using [terser](https://github.com/terser/terser).

+`--skip-typecheck`

+Opt out of typechecking, this will also stop type declarations being produced.

+`--watch`

+Watch for changes and rebuild.

 ## Output

 Build output is written to `dist/`, the output directory structure matches the input structure.
 CommonJS and ES Module outputs are produced as well as type declarations and sourcemaps.